Calif. nursing home video camera law is needed for consensual monitoring inside residents’ rooms, says chairman of

 We have asked all residents who have signed up and lived in Vista Gardens Memory Care if they would like the benefits of in-room video monitoring.
 Each resident or surrogate decision-maker, including family members, has accepted in-room video cameras, and they constantly ask when the cameras will be turned on.
 The California Department of Social Services’ (DSS’) Community Care Licensing Division (CCLD) has advised our care facility that if we use the video cameras, our license will be revoked.

 As an advisory member of the Orange County Alzheimer’s Association Board of Directors for nearly ten years, I have read many articles, visited other facilities, and discussed many subjects regarding Alzheimer’s.
 I am a solid supporter of in-room video cameras for the ongoing safety and health reasons for these residents.
 The health and safety issue is a serious charge to take care of.

 Medications, which are given to these residents several or many times a day on a daily basis, are very important to be given properly.
 The medication administration records are kept meticulously, but how is anyone to be certain that the medications are actually given as the records indicate?
 The in-room video cameras can actually show the medications given and the time of day.
 Many residents wear diapers, and our reports are also kept.
 But how do we really know when our incontinent residents are changed?

 When we hire an employee, the employee must undergo mandated tests, including medical, criminal, and financial, to be sure that we hire people with a good background.
-These tests cost about $300 per new hire, so it is imperative that we try our best to hire responsible people who seem to truly have the best interest of Alzheimer’s-affected people from the beginning.
+These tests cost about $300 per new hire, so it is imperative that we try our best to hire responsible people who seem to truly have the best interests of Alzheimer’s-affected people from the beginning.